Assessing Monotone Dependence: Area Under the Curve Meets Rank Correlation: Bridging the area under the curve (AUC) measure to rank correlation coefficients: Population setting

+These findings inform the choice between the measures.
+In particular, if researchers are looking for results that depend little on the discretization level of their outcomes --- a factor that may be arbitrary and beyond their influence --- then they may prefer $\AGC$ over $\AKC$.
+A further benefit of $\AGC$ and $\CMA$ is the availability of the mixture representation for $\CMA(X,Y)$ at \eqref{eq:CMA2AUC}, which strengthens the link to the popular $\AUC$ measure.
+We are unaware of any such representation for the $\AKC$ and $\CID$ measures.

-While other, attractive symmetric measures of dependence that are invariant under strictly increasing transformations of $X$ and $Y$ have been developed, such as the maximum information coefficient \citep{Reshef2011}, Bergsma--Dassios sign correlation \citep{Bergsma2014}, symmetric rank correlations \citep{Weihs2018}, Hellinger correlation \citep{Geenens2022}, and generalized correlations \citep{Fissler2023}, we restrict a more detailed discussion to some striking commonalities between $\AGC$ and $\CMA$ and the recently proposed, asymmetric correlation coefficient of \citet{Chatterjee2021}.
+While $\AKC$, $\CID$, $\AGC$, and $\CMA$ are asymmetric measures of monotone association, a plethora of symmetric measures of monotone association have been developed, such as the maximum information coefficient \citep{Reshef2011}, Bergsma--Dassios sign correlation \citep{Bergsma2014}, symmetric rank correlations \citep{Weihs2018}, Hellinger correlation \citep{Geenens2022}, and generalized correlations \citep{Fissler2023}.
+The symmetric measures generally satisfy properties (a), (c), (d), and (f) from Theorems \ref{thm:AKC_properties} and \ref{thm:AGC_properties}, but due to Remark \ref{re:incompatibility} the perfect monotone predictor property (e) must fail.
+In this light, we refrain from comparisons to symmetric measures.